Climate action — at all scales — is more necessary than ever

 The climate crisis we are facing as a nation and as a planet demands action—but at what scale?
 Here at the Next System Project, we think it is vitally important that we work at the community, city, and state levels at which all sorts of progress towards energy democracy is possible now, without losing sight of the larger systemic transformations and interventions that will be necessary to avert climate catastrophe.
 In both cases, we need to build power, through movements and in new institutions, and the power thus built at the local level can help us generate the momentum we need for action at larger scales.

 Our co-chair Gar Alperovitz likes to refer to this kind of double strategy as "walking on two legs."
 In that spirit, and in advance of the People's Climate Movement march on April 29th, we want to provide two resources, one designed to help build new institutional power from the grassroots up, and the other outlining the systemic horizons we need to be aiming for.

-The first is a newly updated and expanded version of our “strategy deck” Building Community Capacity for Energy Democracy—we will have printed versions of this deck available for free at some of the events the night before the People’s Climate Movement march, but you can see the electronic version below:
+The first is a newly updated and expanded version of our "strategy deck" Building Community Capacity for Energy Democracy—we will have printed versions of this deck available for free at some of the events the night before the People's Climate Movement march, but you can see the electronic version here:

 Here's how the box for the deck explains what the cards are for:

 Energy democracy is the simple idea that the transition we urgently need to clean, renewable sources of energy should be accomplished hand-in-hand with the expansion of a more equitable economy and of a more participatory democracy.
 It’s a vision in which the communities locked out of decision making about the current energy system—who more often than not are the communities who suffer the most from pollution and climate change—get the chance to determine what a future energy system looks like, and control it from the bottom up.